4 simple ways to save more super before you retire

 3. If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the government co-contribution.

-5. To be eligible for a co-contribution, total super balance must be below $1.9 million on 30 June prior and you cannot have exceeded your non-concessional contributions cap in the relevant financial year.
+5. To be eligible for a co-contribution, total super balance must be below $1.9 million on 30 June prior, you cannot have exceeded your non-concessional contributions cap in the relevant financial year and you must be under age 71.

 This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
 Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD.